citp/privacy-policy-historical/l/lo/loc/localcircles.com.md

 ### Information You Share to Create or Join a Circle.

+Joining an Interest Circle requires you to share your location.
 Joining a Neighborhood Circle requires that you share your address, building/apartment number, how long you have been living in that house/apartment, and optionally, if you hold an official position.
 Joining a School Circle requires you to enter information about your child that goes to that school.
 Joining a Work Circle requires you to provide your title at work, the company or group that you work in, and your expertise.
 We provide you with options for hiding some of your profile information.
 However, to ensure authenticity to the Circle members, some of the fields such as your name in all types of Circles, your address in a Neighborhood Circle, your child’s information in a School Circle, your title and company in a Work Circle cannot be hidden and is visible to all the Circle members in that Circle.

 ### Information You Choose to Share.

-Information you choose to share in your Circles on LocalCircles could be your picture, family pictures, family information, work information, phone number, interests, posts, resources, classifieds, events, ratings, reviews, and local businesses submitted by you etc. In some cases, we may limit your ability to edit or remove your or any other content from LocalCircles.
+Information you choose to share in your Circles on LocalCircles could be your picture, family pictures, family information, work information, phone number, interests, posts, resources, classifieds, events, ratings, reviews, and entities submitted by you etc. In some cases, we may limit your ability to edit or remove your or any other content from LocalCircles.

 ### Information We Automatically Collect.